 Here are some finance professions that pay six-figure salaries:

-- Working for a corporation to determine for the organization.
+- - Working for a corporation to determine for the organization.
 An entry-level analyst usually does not make six figures.
 But after a few years in the role, six-figure salaries are common.

-Chief Financial Officer (CFO) - Leads the entire financial aspect of a company.
+- Chief Financial Officer (CFO) - Leads the entire financial aspect of a company.
 To be appointed to a position requires a lengthy amount of time in the finance industry.
 All CFO positions surpass the 6 figure salary mark.
 CFOs at large corporations receive 7 or 8 figure salaries.

-Financial Advisor - Works with individuals to manage their assets to meet their financial goals.
+- Financial Advisor - Works with individuals to manage their assets to meet their financial goals.
 Pay varies based on your experience level and the firm you are employed with.
 But, many financial advisors bring home six-figure salaries.

 There are many other jobs with a six-figure salary.
-Some of the most common include:

-Physicians - Must maintain, promote, and restore health.
+2. Physicians: Must maintain, promote, and restore health.
 Done by studying, diagnosing, and treating injuries and diseases.
-Must complete a four-year undergrad degree, four-year of a medical school program, and three to seven years in residency.
+Must complete a four-year undergrad degree, a four-year medical school program, and three to seven years in residency.

-Nurses - Caring for patients, communicating with doctors, and administering medicine are some of the many jobs nurses do.
+3. Nurses: Caring for patients, communicating with doctors, and administering medicine are some of the many jobs nurses do.
 To become a registered nurse, you can complete an accelerated program within eighteen months or a part-time program in three years.

 A six-figure salary in Manhattan is not the same as a Boise, Idaho.
 The cost of living varies based on where you live.
 For instance, the average cost of a home in Manhattan is $1.4 million.